Lungo

 Can you localize the app into my language?

-I don’t have any immediate plans to localize the app.
+I don’t plan to localize the app.

 How is it different from Amphetamine?